judahpaul16/gpt-home/README.md

 Before running this project on your Raspberry Pi, you'll need to install some system-level dependencies in addition to the Python packages.

+1. Synchoronize your system clock:
+    ```bash
+    sudo timedatectl set-ntp on
+    ```

-1. Update your package list:
+2. Update your package list:
     ```bash
     sudo apt update
     ```